cerdamario13/pipeForce/README.md

 # Summary

-The purpose of this application is to determine the forces experienced on a pipe bend given the indicated parameters.
-To be used on oilfield applications since the volumetric flowrate is handled in barrels of production per day (one barrel of production is equivalent to 42 US gallons).
-Created using Android Developer Studio and Java.
+This application aims to determine the forces experienced on a pipe bend based on the specified parameters.
+It is designed for oilfield applications, where volumetric flow rate is measured in barrels of production per day (with one barrel equivalent to 42 US gallons).
+Developed using Android Developer Studio and Java.

 # Values needed